Pensacola Christian College

-Pensacola Christian College (PCC) is a private Independent Baptist college in Pensacola, Florida.
+Pensacola Christian College (PCC) is a private Christian college in Pensacola, Florida, United States.
 Founded in 1974 by Arlin and Beka Horton, it has been accredited by the Transnational Association of Christian Colleges and Schools since 2013.

 History

-Arlin and Beka Horton graduated from Bob Jones University in 1951, and moved to Pensacola, Florida in 1952 to found a Christian grade school.
+Arlin and Beka Horton graduated from Bob Jones University in 1951, and moved to Pensacola, Florida, in 1952 to found a Christian grade school.
 That school, Pensacola Christian Grade School, opened in 1954; it was later renamed Pensacola Christian Academy.

 In 1974, the Hortons opened Pensacola Christian College to further their vision of "Education from a Christian Perspective."
-The college had 100 students its first year open, and was based in a single building, Ballard Hall.
+The college had 100 students in its first year open, and was based in a single building, Ballard Hall.

 Pensacola Theological Seminary, an extension of PCC's graduate school, was founded in 1998.
 Its avowed purpose is "to fill each student's mind and heart with what the Bible says."

-In February 2012, Arlin Horton announced that he would be retiring from the ministry after the May 2012 school year.
+In February 2012, Arlin Horton announced that he would be retiring from the ministry after May 2012.
 The school's board voted unanimously to install Troy Shoemaker, a PCC graduate, as president of the college.
-Mr. Shoemaker, a former administrator at Pensacola Christian Academy, completed his undergraduate education at PCC and holds a Doctor of Education degree from the institution as well as an education specialist degree from the University of West Florida.
+Shoemaker, a former administrator at Pensacola Christian Academy, completed his undergraduate education at PCC and holds a Doctor of Education degree from the institution as well as an education specialist degree from the University of West Florida.
+In July 2019, Shoemaker hired Jon Lands as the executive vice president.
+Lands completed his undergraduate education at PCC, graduating with a bachelor's degree in pastoral ministries.
+He also received his honorary doctorate from PCC in 2011.